-Lockers will be assigned during the time of enrollment.
-STUDENTS, DO NOT GIVE THE LOCKER COMBINATION TO OTHER STUDENTS.
+Lockers will be assigned upon student request.
+STUDENTS, DO NOT GIVE YOUR LOCKER COMBINATION TO ANOTHER STUDENT.
 Each student is responsible for keeping his/her locker clean and neat.
-Any vandalism, including stickers and writing on lockers, is prohibited.
-Violations will result in paying replacement costs and in administrative disciplinary action.
+Any vandalism, including stickers or writing on lockers, is prohibited.
+Violations will result in paying replacement costs and administrative disciplinary action.

 Pursuant to Title 70 O.S.
-1987 S24-102, students have no reasonable expectation for privacy rights from school officials in regard to school lockers, desks, or other school property.
+1987 §24-102, students have no reasonable expectation for privacy rights from school officials in regard to school lockers, desks, or other school property.